jerdog/talk-demystifying-cicd/PITCHME.md

 ---
 @snap[midpoint]
+## Benefits of CI
+@snapend

+Note:
+The fundamental tenet of continuous integration is quite simple: commit and integrate your code often—daily at a minimum.
+Such a small change in your software development process can yield big results.
+Using this development strategy, you can:
+- Improve team productivity and efficiency
+- Accelerate speed to market
+- Identify product/market fit
+- Release higher quality, more stable products
+- Increase customer satisfaction
+- Keep developers happy and shipping code

+---
+@snap[midpoint]
+### Say _WHAT_ about benefits?
+@snapend

+Note:
+You may be thinking: "How do these benefits accrue from such a simple change in your workflow?"
+When you commit more often, you can identify and resolve merge conflicts earlier, or avoid them altogether.
+So, instead of writing a thousand lines of code and finding an error, you’ve only written a hundred.
+Finding the bugs in your code becomes an errand of a few minutes instead of a few hours.
+This leads to improved team productivity and helps developers ship working code more quickly.

+---
+@snap[midpoint]
+### I feel the need.... the need for SPEED!
+@snapend

+Note:
+Shipping new features quickly means increasing your speed to market.
+This gives your team a competitive edge in two key ways:

+1. Your customers are getting access to new features faster, leading to higher customer satisfaction
+2. Your company is getting a faster return on investment from new features.
+Rather than waiting for the next milestone to release code, you can deliver value as soon as a new feature is ready for the market.

+---
+@snap[midpoint]
 ## So now CI?
 @snapend

 Note:
-It is important to get a continuous integration (CI) pipeline set up as early as possible in the development of your application.
+With that bit of info out of the way, it is important to get a continuous integration (CI) pipeline set up as early as possible in the development of your application.
 Once tests are added to your CI pipeline, you can continue to innovate and build with confidence knowing that you cannot merge code to master that doesn’t pass your tests.
 Additionally, developing a continuous deployment workflow into your CI pipeline provides the automation of deployment.
 Automating your software’s build, test, and deployment is important to getting back to work building the features that your users care about the most.

 ---